Copilot-Language/copilot/copilot-theorem/README.md

 The reification process used to build the `Core.Spec` object looses many informations about the structure of the original Copilot program.
 In fact, a stream is kept in the reified program only if it is recursively defined.
-Otherwise, all its occurences will be inlined.
+Otherwise, all its occurrences will be inlined.
 Moreover, let's look at the `intCounter` function defined in the example `Grey.hs`:

 ```haskell